omnilaboratory/OmniBOLT-spec/README.md

 * `channel`: A channel refers to Poon-Dryja channel in ligtning network.
 Channel is denoted by `[Alice, USDT, Bob]`, which means Alice and Bob build a channel and fund it by USDT.
 * `property`: refers to tokens issued on Omnilayer, the same to "asset".
 * `RSMC`: Revocable Sequence Maturity Contract is composed to punish malicious peers, who broadcasts elder commitment transactions to get more refund than what's exactly in his balance.
-* `HTLC`: Hash Time-Locked Contract chains multiple channels for transferring tokens from one peer to another, betweem whom there is no direct channel established.
+* `HTLC`: Hashed Time-Lock Contract chains multiple channels for transferring tokens from one peer to another, betweem whom there is no direct channel established.
 * `Commitment Transaction`: is created but not broadcast, and may be invalidated by next commitment transaction.
 * `BR`: Breach Remedy transaction is used in RSMC, that if Alice cheats by broadcasting an elder commmitment transaction, BR will send all her money to Bob.
 * `RD`: Revocable Delivery transaction pays out from the 2-2 P2SH transaction output, when Alice broadcast the latest legitimate commitment transaction.
 It sends money to Bob immediatly and will send money to Alice after relatively, say 100 blocks, from current block height.